-“But, Gax,” a thin human mewled, “Saryn’s drunker than a man soaked in mead.
+“But, Gax,” a thin human mewled, “Saryn’s drunker than a man soaked in mead for a week.
 And he ain’t got but a single gold square to his name!
 Look at the man!
 He’s even pissed himself.”

 “He does that anyway,” Gax said with a wave of his hand, his tone a bit softer.
 “I’m speaking straight when I say I’ll take that wager, though.
 I’ll put up five coppers to every man with the spine to take it.”
 Dozens of patrons rushed forward at once, ready to pounce on the sure bet.
 “But,” Gax roared, stopping them dead, “odds are twenty to one.”
 The wave of inebriated men didn’t need to think twice.
 They came on again and soon Gax had thirty men who wagered he couldn’t win the contest.

 When he did win it, he’d collect on a ransom big enough to keep him drunk and fed for months.

 He and Dar left the Smashed Helm shortly after, Gax throwing smiles and obscene gestures at the men who whistled and hooted at him as he left.
 Well, the pair left more by Dar’s doing, her hand clamped over his pointy ear and tugging painfully hard.

 “You big, dumb, idiot!” she seethed once they were a few strides away from the tavern still rocking with boisterous laughter and pounding feet.
 “We’ll be pulling jobs for weeks just to pay them all off, what with how you go through coin!”

 “Dar,” Gax pleaded, his hands held before him to placate her rage, “I have a plan.”